freeDSP/freeDSP-aurora/SOURCES/WEBAPP/ESP32/README.md

 4. Move the `AsyncTCPfolder` to your Arduino IDE installation libraries folder.

-## Installing the Arduino ESP32 Filesystem Uploader (if you haven't done yet)
+## Installing the Arduino ESP32 Filesystem Uploader

 1. Go to https://github.com/me-no-dev/arduino-esp32fs-plugin/releases/ and click the `ESP32FS-1.0.zip` file to download.
 2. Unzip the .zip folder and you should get `ESP32FS` folder